corda/corda-docs-portal/content/en/platform/corda/4.10/enterprise/operations/deployment/corda-configuration-fields.md

 The number of threads available to execute external operations that have been called from flows.

-*Default:* Set to the lesser of either the maximum number of cores allocated to the node, or 10.
+*Default:* Set to the lower value between the maximum number of cores allocated to the node, or 10 cores if the maximum exceeds 10.

 ## `flowMonitorPeriodMillis`